-The short trek to the lookout, part way up Mount Remarkable, was simultaneously effortless and gruelling.
-While my legs quickly warmed in the early morning air, my mind, knowing I could still be nestled between soft sheets, didn’t appreciate the ‘unnecessary’ exercise.
+The short trek partway up Mount Remarkable seemed both effortless and gruelling.
+While my legs warmed quickly in the morning air, my mind, knowing I could still be nestled between soft sheets, didn’t appreciate the unwanted workout.
 Why would anybody put their aching body through this needless activity?

 My mood improved rapidly, however, when the glow from the morning sun hit my face and illuminated the surrounding district.
-The steady breeze rustled through the mallee trees and the various songbirds found their voice once they located a stable branch.
+The steady breeze rustled through the mallee trees and the various songbirds found their voice once they settled upon a stable branch.
 At that exact moment, I realised I didn’t see enough sunrises.
-Why wouldn’t anybody not put their aching body through this needless activity?’
+Why wouldn’t anybody put their aching body through this needless activity?

-The town of Melrose and the neighbouring Willochra Plain continued to glitter gold until a stiff wind and a cluster of menacing clouds rolled into view.
-The weather was turning.
-This change, plus an audibly rumbling belly, motivated me enough to make the journey back down the mountain in search of delicious bakery goods.
-After eating porridge for breakfast almost exclusively over the past two and a half weeks, I didn’t need much encouragement.
+The town of Melrose and the neighbouring Willochra Plain glittered gold until a stiff wind and a cluster of menacing clouds rolled into view.
+This ominous-looking change, plus an audibly-rumbling belly, provided me with enough motivation to ramble back down the mountain in search of delicious bakery goods.
+After eating porridge almost exclusively over the past two and a half weeks, I didn’t need much encouragement.

-Breakfast, second breakfast, morning tea, and brunch all came and went before I met up again with my mates Alex and Celia.
-After losing my rain jacket on Day 15, I had, miraculously, stumbled on a replacement on Day 16.
-These two legends generously donated their spare jacket to the cause; I promised them hugs, several beers when I made it back to Adelaide and my eternal gratitude.
-The miracle was complete.
+Breakfast, second breakfast, morning tea, and brunch all came and went before I again met with my mates Alex and Celia.
+After losing my rain jacket on Day 15, these two generous souls kindly donated their spare to my ailing cause.
+I promised them hugs, post-trail beers and my eternal gratitude in return.
+The miracle of Melrose was complete.

-Melrose has established itself a hub for the biking community with tourists travelling from the far corners of the world to see what this beautiful town has to offer.
+Melrose has established itself a hub for the biking community.
+Tourists travel from the far corners of the world to see what this beautiful town has to offer.

-The rest of the day was spent eating anything I could get my hands on, catching up with another old mate, and now local, Chelsea, plus completing an interview on ABC regional radio.
-Before heading to bed that night, I checked the weather for Day 18.
-It looked wet, windy and wild.
-The extra carbs in my belly would, hopefully, be enough to anchor my withered frame to the trail.
+I spent the rest of the day eating everything I could get my hands on, catching up with another old mate (and now local) Chelsea, plus completing an interview on ABC regional radio.
+Before heading to bed that night, I checked the forecast—it looked wet, windy and woefully wild.
+Hopefully, the extra carbs would help anchor my withered frame to the trail on Day 18.